DworkinLab/episodicSequenceData/Novalign_pipeline.md

 done
 ```
 Takes a long time: Only uses 1 thread (100% computer)

 From novoalign reference manual: -c 99 Sets the number of threads to be used.
 On licensed versions it defaults
 to the number of CPUs as reported by sysinfo().
-On free version the
-option is disabled
+On free version the option is disabled

 To avoid this problem, run scripts for each in parallel

 1) make the script to make multiple scripts

-Make dir for all output scripts:
+Make dir for all output scripts: mkdir split_mappingScripts
-./split_mappingScripts/

 Run in Scripts dir ( not split_mappingScripts)
 ```
 #! /bin/bash